 Go to a Museum

 We love the museums of London since, in addition to being among the best in the world, they’re largely free.
 That means that you can stop in for even half an hour if you want to or if it’s raining, show your kids some highlights (a Monet at the National Gallery or the Rosetta Stone at the British Museum, for example) and then continue on with your day.
-How kid-friendly is that – no queues to buy tickets, no hit to your vacation budget, and no pressure to stay a long time to get your money’s worth.
+How kid-friendly is that?
+No queues to buy tickets, no hit to your vacation budget, and no pressure to stay a long time to get your money’s worth.
 One of our new favorite museums: Sir John Soane’s Museum, with a sarcophagus, a very unique use of space, and walls of paintings that swing open to reveal more paintings.
 And the London Transport Museum is fun and interactive, even if there’s an entry fee.